-Thank you for choosing this product.
-The Quantum direct electric cylinders specified with high quality, immersion heaters for fast reheat times.
-They boast 60mm of low GWP insulation foam, together with 100% recyclable stainless steel components and a sleek black, hard wearing outer shell manufactured from completely recycled materials.
+Thank you for choosing a Dimplex product.
+The Quantum direct electric cylinders are specified with high quality, immersion heaters for fast reheat times.
+They boast 60mm of low GWP insulation foam, together with 100% recyclable stainless steel inner components and a sleek black, hard wearing outer shell manufactured from completely recycled materials.
 For more detailed information on product features, please see the Technical Data section in this manual.